RE3CON/uv-k5-firmware-custom/README.md

 [https://github.com/DualTachyon/uv-k5-firmware](https://github.com/DualTachyon/uv-k5-firmware) .. a cool achievement !)

 Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work on your radio(s).
 It may even brick your radio(s).
 In such case you'd need to open your radio and equip it (solder) with an [SWD (JTAG)](https://developer.arm.com/documentation/101636/0100/Debug-and-Trace/JTAG-SWD-Interface) interface wired directly to access the eeprom chip.
-IF your bootloader get messed up you'll need to do it to recover.
+IF your bootloader get messed up you'll need to do it to recover. <br />
 If you ever recovered the firmware in a bricked WLAN router with JTAG to USB or serial convertor, Serial Wire Debug signals are very similar to this 2 or 3 pin solution.
 Next to a compatible A/D hardware you need some software stuff e.g. [µVision](https://www.keil.com/demo/eval/c51.htm) [C51V961.EXE](https://armkeil.blob.core.windows.net/eval/C51V961.EXE) (107,294K) or [ST-Link](https://stm32-base.org/guides/connecting-your-debugger.html).
 Some [EEPROM Programmer](https://github.com/topics/eeprom-programmer) are to find on [GitHub](https://github.com/sq5bpf/baoprog).
 Anyway, have fun.